General Purpose of the Collection

 Types of Materials

-- Books, and reference materials, including atlases, bibliographies, encyclopedias, dictionaries, concordances, directories, thesauri, and indexes and abstracts.
+- Preference is given to electronic versions of all publications: books, and reference materials, including atlases, bibliographies, encyclopedias, dictionaries, concordances, directories, thesauri, and indexes and abstracts.

 - Collected Selectively

-- Dissertations and theses, electronic resources, periodicals, and proceedings.
+- Dissertations and theses, print resources, periodicals, and proceedings.

 - Not Collected